-- 1 cups sugar snap peas, trimmed and roughly chopped
+- handful sugar snap peas, trimmed and roughly chopped

-- ½ bunch of asparagus, trimmed and chopped
+- 10 spears of asparagus, trimmed and chopped

 - 1 14 oz. can coconut milk lite

-- 2 teaspoons tamari lite (or sub low sodium soy sauce)
+- 2 tsp Tamari lite (or sub low sodium soy sauce)

-- Add cherry tomatoes and reduce heat to medium low and simmer 8-10 minutes, until the veggies are tender and cooked through.
+- Add in cherry tomatoes and reduce the heat to medium low and let the mixture simmer 8-10 minutes, or until the veggies are tender and cooked throughout.

-- To serve, spoon cauliflower rice and curry into bowls and top with fresh cilantro, red pepper flakes, sesame seeds, sliced radish, sriracha, and fresh squeezed lime.
+- To serve, divide the cauliflower rice between bowls and top with the green curry.
+Garnish the bowls with fresh cilantro, red pepper flakes, sesame seeds, sliced radish, red pepper flakes, and fresh squeezed lime.